Beaverbrooks

 Beaverbrooks is a British jeweller.
-Established in 1919, with the opening of its first shop in Belfast, it is still a family-owned business, with direct descendants of the founders (the third and fourth generations of the Adlestone family) the present day custodians.
+Established in 1919, with the opening of its first shop in Belfast.

 Awards and recognition

 In 2009, Beaverbrooks staff were identified as the most content in the country, according to the Sunday Times, with the company topping the newspaper's annual rankings of the ‘100 Best Companies to Work For’ in that year.
 They've appeared in the list for 17 consecutive years.
 In 2020, they were named the 9th Best Company To Work For and Best Place To Work at the Retail Week Awards.